v1ctor/wikirace/README.md

 ### Components

 #### Extracting links
-1. First approach was to use Wiki API but it doesn't scalable and doesn't fit to requirements as we have to work with different websites.
+1. First approach is to use Wikipedia API but it doesn't scalable and doesn't fit to requirements as we have to work with different websites.
 2.

 #### Find a path